Digilent/Petalinux-Arty-Z7-20/README.md

 * Build essentials package group for on-board compilation using gcc, etc.
 * HDMI output with kernel mode setting (KMS)
 * HDMI input via UIO drivers
+* U-boot environment variables can be overriden during SD boot by including uEnv.txt in the root directory of the SD card (see u-boot documentation).

 ### Digilent Petalinux Apps (Coming Soon)